 Be the boss you wish you had when you were in their shoes.
 Remember when you started out and you had that one boss who just never seemed to understand?
 Just as you are understanding of your clients’ needs, take a moment to recognize when your employees need to be understood in order to progress and learn.
 Be a leader and guide your employees in the direction of success.
 The more open you are, the more comfortable your employees will feel turning to you for help.

-Before taking the steps to treat your employees like your best customers, it’s important to have a group of employees that fit the mission, core values, and proposed company culture.
+Before taking steps to treat your employees like your best customers, it’s important to have a group of employees that fit the mission, core values, and proposed company culture.
+Do you have the right team around you to fulfill your company mission?